 Over the next three years we will be developing some of the most indepth web maps that will be covering the Victory campaign of 1944 and 1945.

 Project ’44 is the first part of an online commemoration project launching this spring for the 75th anniversary of the D-Day landings.
 The CRMA has created the largest database showing all the major units’ positions that fought in the Battle of Normandy.
-Canadians will be able to follow the First Canadian Army (FCA) from Juno beach to the River Seine covering 87 days of combat from June 6th to August 31st 1944.
+Canadians will be able to follow the First Canadian Army (FCA) and her allies from Juno beach to the River Seine covering 87 days of combat from June 6th to August 31st 1944.

 War Diaries Digital Project (Phase I)